 \subsection{Hardness–intensity diagrams}

 Hardness–intensity diagrams (HIDs) have long been employed to track spectral state transitions in both ULXs and X-ray binaries (XRBs).
-In Galactic XRBs, HIDs plotting X-ray hardness versus intensity reveal characteristic \textit{q‑shaped} tracks that correspond to transitions among canonical states such as low/hard, high/soft, and intermediate, as shown by GX 339–4’s 2002/2003 outburst \citep{Belloni2010}.
+In Galactic XRBs, HIDs plotting X-ray hardness versus intensity reveal characteristic \textit{q‑shaped} tracks that correspond to transitions among canonical states such as low/hard, high/soft and intermediate, as shown by GX 339–4’s 2002/2003 outburst \citep{Belloni2010}.
 In ULXs, evolving patterns on the HID plane have been increasingly recognized: for instance, \citet{Gurpide2021a} demonstrated recurrent spectral cycles between hard-ultraluminous and soft-ultraluminous regimes in sources like Holmberg II X‑1 and NGC 5204 X‑1 via HID tracking.

-In Figure~\ref{fig:HID}, we present the HID of NGC 4490 ULX-8, where the hardness ratio (HR) is plotted as a function of the total \textit{Swift}-\textsc{XRT} count rate in the 0.3--10~keV band.
+In Figure~\ref{fig:HID}, we present the HID of NGC 4490 ULX-8, where the hardness ratio (HR) is plotted as a function of the total 0.3–10 keV count rate converted to the \textit{Swift}-\textsc{XRT} reference band.
 HR is computed as the ratio of the count rates in the 1.5--10~keV band to that in the 0.3--1.5~keV band.
-We find the HR of NGC 4490 ULX-8 to be in the range of 0.84-3.04 with typical uncertainties between $\sim$ 0.15-1.45.
-To account for instrument differences, we have used the standard online \texttt{WebPIMMS}\footnote{\url{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}} \citep{Mukai1993} tool to convert from \textit{Chandra} and \textit{XMM-Newton} count rates to \textsc{XRT} using the redshift value of $z = 0.0018$ \citep{Strauss1992a}.
-We find that the most recent observations in our dataset: S18 and S19 taken on 2022 December 1 and 2024 May 4 respectively exhibit significantly higher count rates compared to earlier epochs.
-However, no distinct hard or soft spectral states could be identified from the HID.
-Hence the observed increase in count rate may be indicative of changes in the accretion rate rather than a canonical state transition \citep{Mondal2021}.
+We find the HR of NGC 4490 ULX-8 to be in the range of 0.84-3.04 with typical measurement uncertainties ranging from $\sim$0.15 to 1.45.
+To account for instrument differences, we have used the standard online \texttt{WebPIMMS}\footnote{\url{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}} \citep{Mukai1993} tool to convert from \textit{Chandra} and \textit{XMM-Newton} count rates to \textsc{XRT} assuming a redshift of $z = 0.0018$ \citep{Strauss1992a}.

+We find that the most recent observations in our dataset, S18 and S19, taken on 2022 December 1 and 2024 May 4 respectively exhibit significantly higher count rates compared to earlier epochs.
+However, no distinct hard or soft spectral states could be identified from the HID.The observed increase in count rate may therefore reflect changes in the accretion rate rather than a canonical state transition \citep{Mondal2021}.